mosecorg/mosec/docs/example/echo.md

 An echo server is usually the very first server you wanna implement to get familiar with the framework.

 This server sleeps for a given period of time and return.
-It is a simple illustration of how multi-stage workload is implemented.
+It is a simple illustration of how **multi-stage workload** is implemented.
+It also shows how to write a simple **validation** for input data.

 #### **`echo.py`**
 ```python